 Then use clothespins to keep the two secure until they can cook together!

-Add some cheddar cheese to each flour tortillas before securing it so the cheese is sandwiched between.
+I think these are easiest to make on the grill because you can spread them out and not worry if you get some flair-ups.
+To make the shells, add some cheddar cheese to each flour tortillas before securing it so the cheese is sandwiched between.

 I tossed this version on the grill.
 Hopefully it’s apparent why a grill is a better idea than a skillet.
 It just gives you more room to spread out!

 Before you toss the tacos on, I recommend brushing the outer flour tortillas with a little canola oil just to make sure there is no sticking at all on the grill.

 After a few minutes on each side (over mediumish heat), you should get some grill marks on each tortilla.